The Dangers of Leaving Borderline Personality Disorder and Addiction Untreated

 Once thought to be a cross between neurosis and psychosis (hence the label “borderline”), borderline personality disorder entails a high degree of emotional instability and overall chaos in a person’s daily life.
 Borderline personality disorder, or BPD, also has a strong genetic component, so brain chemical imbalances account for much of the distress a person experiences.

 Like BPD, drug addiction naturally breeds chaos in a person’s life on both a physical and psychological level.
 This means, someone living with borderline personality disorder and addiction has an even more difficult time managing the affairs of daily life.

 When left untreated, both borderline personality disorder and addiction grow worse in severity making it even more difficult to manage BPD symptoms or stop using drugs.
-If you or someone you know are considering getting treatment help, call our helpline at for information on available treatment options.
+If you or someone you know are considering getting treatment help, call our helpline at 800-598-5053 (Who Answers?) for information on available treatment options.

 Borderline Personality Disorder Characteristics

 According to Mayo Clinic, people living with borderline personality disorder experience of range of distressing symptoms, including:

 - Inability to control anger

 In effect, borderline personality disorder distorts a person’s thinking and perceptions of self and others causing ongoing misunderstandings and constant emotional distress in his or her daily life.

 The Combined Effects of Borderline Personality Disorder and Addiction

 Not unlike borderline personality disorder, the effects of addiction alter the brain on both a physical and structural level, according to the Journal of Neuropharmacology.
 These similarities, combined with the overall emotional turmoil that drug abuse naturally breeds over time, wreaks havoc in the life of someone struggling with the two conditions.